 Make your campaigns work in your favour by segmenting your database into audience type.
 Create lists of fundraising participants, donors, friends, partners and press and tailor material to suit the audience.
 Remind fundraisers of new events to get involved in, offer donors a chance to tell their story and shout about your latest news to the press.
 By segmenting your list you're more likely to gain higher click-through rates and conversions.

 Make each and every one of your subscribers feel special.
 Don’t just send emails asking for money.
 Give something back and they’ll come back.
 What can you offer your subscribers?
 Whether it’s access to fundraising challenges before the public or exclusive research and reports, it’s important to give your email marketing campaigns a purpose.

 What should you include in an email to your audience?
 Defining your audience and setting an objective to your email is a great place to start.
 Then start thinking outside the box and creating an email that your subscribers will love.

 Tailor your subject line - ‘Fancy another challenge?’ for fundraisers or ‘We couldn’t have done it without you’ for donors.
 Make it personalised.

 Snapshots - If your purpose is to share the latest news from your charity then make content areas short, sharp and punchy.
 Give your audience an engaging preview that will make them want to click through.

 Organise - Consider the layout of your emails.
-Make your them familiar and organise with content in specific sections.
+Make them familiar and organise them into specific sections.
 News columns on the right or left, images displayed in a portfolio style and campaign content just under the header.

 Don’t forget to say ‘thanks’ when new subscribers sign up to receive a newsletter from you.
 As well as saying ‘thank you’ when a donation has been made or a fundraising event has been completed.
 This can be set up automatically.
 Automation is there to make things easier for you.